Yam Display turns your iPad or iPhone into an external display for your Mac via USB.

 In split view, Yam Display change resolution to fit the size of split view.

-Retina resolution can be changed to a non retina one in split view to fit.
+Retina resolution can be changed to a non retina one in split view.

-To set retina resolution in split view, you can choose a resolution from System Preferences.
+To set retina resolution in split view, you can set a resolution from System Preferences.

 Touch Bar and Keyboard